Microscope Crew

 Binocular Microscope

 Binocular microscopes give a rare three-dimensional view because of two eyepieces.
-Its magnification power magnifies an image to over 100x making the depth of particles clearly visible and easy to examine.
+Its magnification power magnifies an image to over 100x making the depth of particles visible and easy to examine.

-Binocular Microscope vs Monocular Microscopes – Which one to Choose?
+Binocular Microscope vs Monocular Microscopes – Which One to Choose?

 Monocular and binocular microscopes both have their unique features and are being used in different professions.
 Regarding vision, weight, and long term durability, binocular microscopes might be the perfect choice for professionals who spend ample time on microscopes as dual lenses do not hurt eyes.
 Similarly, in terms of vision and magnification, binocular microscopes will work as you expect and help in your observations’ accurate results.